Online Marketing Tools

 EASURABLE GOAL

-When it comes to goals, another approach is to measure success through EVT Metrics: Engagement, Value, and Traffic, especially when it comes to sales or customer service.
-Having an estimated idea of the increase or decrease rates in these metrics can tell you if you are heading in the right direction of your goal.
-Without a metric tool, how would you know if you attended that goal?
+When it comes to goals, another approach is to measure success through EVT Metrics: Engagement, Value, and Traffic, especially in relation to sales or customer service.
+Having a general idea of the increase or decrease rates in these metrics can tell you if you are heading in the right direction toward your goal.
+Without a metric tool, how would you know if you achieved that goal?

-Metrics that matter on social media are Volume, Engagement, and Traffic.
-Likes in facebook, and Follows on Twitter are considered vanity metrics and they dont offer valuable insights
+Vanity metrics vs. real metrics: Metrics that matter on social media are Volume, Engagement, and Traffic.
+“Likes” on Facebook, and “Follows”on Twitter are considered vanity metrics because they dont offer valuable insights

 What are the most important metrics by social media platforms?